Program Name: | Plug-In Electric Drive Vehicle Federal Tax Credit (IRC 30D) |

 Eligibility

-The credit is available for vehicles acquired after December 31, 2009 and the vehicle must be acquired for use or lease and not for resale.
+The credit applies to vehicles acquired after December 31, 2009, for personal use or lease within the United States.
 Additionally, the original use of the vehicle must commence with the taxpayer and the vehicle must be used in the United States.
 For purposes of the 30D credit, a vehicle is not considered acquired until title to the vehicle passes to the taxpayer under state law.
+Leased electric vehicles (EVs) may entitle the manufacturer to the credit, influencing lease costs.
+The credit begins to phase out for a manufacturer’s vehicles after a sales threshold is reached.

 How it Works